lumerix7/jetbrains-proxy-mcp-server/README.md

 - **Git Bash**: `/c/path/to/file`
 - **Windows**: `C:\path\to\file`

-Configure `proxy-path-type` and `jetbrains-path-type` in your config to match your environments.
+Configure `client-path-type` and `server-path-type` in your config to match your environments.